NSF-ALL-SPICE-Alliance/MFHC/README.md

 Follow these steps to upload new data to the dashboard and keep everything flowing smoothly. 🐟💧

-- **Download New Data 📥
+- Download New Data 📥

 Download the latest data files and drag them into the raw_data folder.

--Update the For Loop 🔄
+- Update the For Loop 🔄

 Add the code to the trimming section of the for_loop_temperature.Rmd file.

 Next, add the code to the join data section of the for_loop_temperature.Rmd file.

--Run the Code 🚀
+- Run the Code 🚀

 Run all the code in for_loop_temperature.Rmd.

 This will generate a new CSV called temp_joined in the cleaned_data folder.

--Commit & Push 💾➡️🌐
+- Commit & Push 💾➡️🌐

 Commit the new temp_joined file and the updated raw_data to GitHub.

--Generate the Master Data 📊
+- Generate the Master Data 📊

 Run the joining_data.Rmd to generate master_datapivot.csv in the cleaned_data folder.

 Push the new master_datapivot.csv to GitHub.

--Update the Dashboard 📈✨
+- Update the Dashboard 📈✨

 Now, users can pull the latest changes and run shiny_script.R to see the updated data on the dashboard! 🎉